iocroblab/coindesigner/README.txt

 Note: If you don't want to compile qslim, can download binaries from here: http://graphics.cs.uiuc.edu/~garland/software/qslim20.html

 ACKNOWLEDGES

+"If I have seen further, it is by standing upon the shoulders of giants" (Isaac Newton)

 The 3ds importer is part of coin3d package and was developed by PC John.
 This piece of code is usually available when you compile coin3D with